Audio entertainment is not a new trend. It has been around since wireless telegraphs were used to transmit radio waves in the late 1800s.

 There is no longer any need to manage physical media such as cassette tapes and CDs to listen to long-form art, either.

-In this article on podcasts vs audiobooks, we will walk you through the differences and respective pros and cons of the two popular mediums.
+In this article on podcasts vs audiobooks, we will discuss the differences and respective pros and cons of these two popular mediums.

 Podcasts